FourtySeven047/Containerized-Minecraft-Server/README.md

-# Kubernetes Minecraft Server
+# Containerized Minecraft Server

-This projects is a collection of everything you need to create your own minecraft server deployment in a Kubernetes cluster.
+This projects is a collection of everything you need to create your own containerized minecraft server deployment using docker or kubernetes.

 ## Features